Jagannath Temple, Puri

-The Jagannath Temple is a Hindu temple dedicated to the god Jagannath, a form of Vishnu in Hinduism.
-It is located in Puri in the state of Odisha, situated on the eastern coast of India.
-As per temple records, King Indradyumna of Avanti built the main temple of Jagannath at Puri.
-The present temple was rebuilt from the eleventh century onwards, on the site of the pre-existing temples in the compound, but not the main Jagannath temple, and begun by Anantavarman Chodaganga, the first king of the Eastern Ganga dynasty.
-Many of the temple rituals are based on Oddiyana Tantras which are the refined versions of Mahayana Tantras as well as Shabari Tantras which are evolved from Tantric Buddhism and tribal beliefs respectively.
-The local legends link the idols with aboriginal tribes and the daitapatis (servitors) claim to be descendants of the aboriginals.
+The Jagannath Temple is a Hindu temple dedicated to Jagannath, a form of Vishnu.
+It is located in Puri, Odisha, on the eastern coast of India.
+As per temple records, King Indradyumna of Avanti built the main temple.
+The present temple complex was rebuilt from the eleventh century onwards on the site of the earlier shrines, excluding the main Jagannath temple, and was begun by Anantavarman Chodaganga, the first ruler of the Eastern Ganga dynasty.
+Many of the temple rituals are based on Shabari Tantras which are evolved from tribal beliefs respectively.
+The local legends link the idols with Nilamadhaba deva worshipped by tribala and the daitapatis (servitors) claim to be descendants of the tribes.
 The temple is one of the 108 Abhimana Kshethram of the Sri Vaishnavite tradition.

-The temple is famous for its annual Ratha Yatra, or chariot festival to honour the three gods, in which the three principal deities are pulled on huge and elaborately decorated raths, or temple cars.
+The temple is renowned for its annual Ratha Yatra, chariot festival, which honours the three deities - Jagannath, Balabhadra and Subhadra.
+During the festival, the three principal deities are pulled on large and elaborately decorated raths, or temple cars.
 The worship is performed by the Bhil Sabar tribal priests, as well as priests of other communities in the temple.
-Unlike the stone and metal icons found in most Hindu temples, the image of Jagannath is made of spruce wood, and is ceremoniously replaced every 12 or 19 years by an exact replica.
+Unlike the stone or metal icons found in most Hindu temples, the image of Jagannath is carved from margosa wood and is ceremoniously replaced every 12 or 19 years with an identical replica, with an elaborate month long ceremony called nabakalebar.
 The temple is one of the Char Dham pilgrimage sites.
-It is also famous because many legends believe that Krishna's heart was placed here, and the material that it is made from damages the heart, so they have to change it every seven years.

 The temple is sacred and holy to all Hindus, and especially in those of the Vaishnava traditions.
-Many great Vaishnava saints, such as Ramanujacharya, Madhvacharya, Nimbarkacharya, Vallabhacharya and Ramananda were closely associated with the temple.
+Many great Vaishnava saints, such as Chaitanya Mahaprabhu, Ramanujacharya, Madhvacharya, Nimbarkacharya, Vallabhacharya and Ramananda were closely associated with the temple.
 Ramanuja established the Emar Matha in the south-eastern corner of the temple, and Adi Shankaracharya established the Govardhan Math, which is the seat of one of the four Shankaracharyas.
 It is also of particular significance to the followers of Gaudiya Vaishnavism, whose founder, Chaitanya Mahaprabhu, was attracted to the deity, Jagannath, and lived in Puri for many years.

 History

+Early shrine

+Literary and epigraphic evidence indicates that the site of present-day Puri (also known in early sources as Purusottama Kshetra or Nilachala) had religious significance prior to the construction of the current Jagannath temple by Anantavarman Chodaganga Deva in the 12th century CE.
+The Skanda Purana's Utkal Khanda has a dedicated section to Puri called the "Purushottama Kshetra Mahatmya", while the Narada Purana and Matsya Purana also refer to Purusottama Kshetra as a sacred location dedicated to Vishnu.
+The Prabodha Chandrodaya Nataka (c.
+11th century CE) of Krishna Mishra also mentions a devayatana (temple or shrine) of Purusottama, indicating an established shrine before the Ganga period.
+Traditional accounts also record the visit of Adi Shankaracharya to Puri in the 8th-9th century CE, during which he established the Govardhana Matha, further supporting the presence of an active pilgrimage centre before the 12th century architectural phase.